 Reroofing is a favorable option if you are strapped for time or money, as it usually costs much less and takes less time to complete than replacing the roof.
 If you are considering a reroof, make sure to hire professional roofing contractors who can perform a thorough job and follow-up inspection.

 Reroofing is a smart investment if your roof is already close to reaching the end of its lifespan and you plan on having it replaced at some point in the future, but not right now.
 Of course, you should consult a roofing professional beforehand, as the actual damage underneath your old shingles may further escalate and compromise the safety of your roof and building.
 If the roof structure underneath is sagging or rotting, it is better to opt for a roof replacement instead.

 A reroof is typically a quick fix, recommended for roofs that are already nearing the end of their lifespan.
 The project itself takes considerably less than a roof replacement which involves the time-consuming process of tearing off old shingles.

 We strive to maximize your satisfaction & return on investment

+Have you noticed the early signs of roof damage?
+Or has it deteriorated beyond recognition?
 As a longstanding San Diego-based roofing company serving the entire San Diego County, OC and Riverside County, we understand that you are facing a serious dilemma: should you reroof your house in San Diego or replace the roof?
 We can help you work out the optimal solution, one that will secure a long life span of your roof and reach a rational financial decision at the same time.
 We will inspect the roof on your property to help you understand your options and make an informed decision, and to HOAs we even offer financing programs.
 Call now!